Aadhi: Critical reception

+G. Ragesh of Malayala Manorama gave 3.5/5 stars and wrote "Aadhi is tailor-made for the entry of Pranav Mohanlal into the world of stardom and the writer-director has done everything possible to keep the fans of the superstar in good spirits."
+Sify gave 3/5 stars and wrote "Aadhi is an entertaining journey of a youth, which gives you some edge of the seat moments with his action skills.
+Jeethu Joseph has evidently tried to keep the viewers engaged using a fast-paced presentation."

-Manoj Kumar R. of The Indian Express awarded 3 out of 5 stars and stated that "Pranav's performance in action sequences is one of the mainstays in the film.
-Shot in real locations, Pranav draws applause for his skills in free running or popularly known as Parkour ...
-What makes this film works is Jeethu's equal distribution of responsibilities to each character to take the story forward.
-Even as Aadhi is a hero-centric film, Jeethu has treated Pranav's role as just the first among the equals".
-Deccan Chronicle critic also gave 3 stars out of 5 and said the film is "a high-octane, action-packed drama keeps audience, irrespective of ages, engaged.
-Pranav deserves one extra pat on the back for proving himself as a seasoned stuntman in his first movie outing".
-However, "the first half drags a bit".
-Deepa Soman of The Times of India also rated 3 out of 5 and said: "Pranav effortlessly portrays the soft-spoken, free-spirited Aadhi.
-He seems to have given his all for the numerous chasing and stunt scenes ...
-Aadhi deserves your time if you can look past the familiarity of the story, and want to enjoy a mix of Mohanlal nostalgia, stunts and the genuine efforts of a newbie actor to breathe life into his debut character".
+Manoj Kumar R. of The Indian Express gave 3/5 stars and wrote "Pranav's performance in action sequences is one of the mainstays in the film.
+Shot in real locations, Pranav draws applause for his skills in free running or popularly known as Parkour."
+Deccan Chronicle gave 3/5 stars and said the film is "A high-octane, action-packed drama keeps audience, irrespective of ages, engaged."
+Deepa Soman of The Times of India gave 3/5 stars and wrote "Aadhi deserves your time if you can look past the familiarity of the story, and want to enjoy a mix of Mohanlal nostalgia, stunts and the genuine efforts of a newbie actor to breathe life into his debut character."